The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 Storage: Speed Where It Actually Matters

 Storage will not double your FPS, but it can absolutely reduce pain.
-Faster NVMe storage helps with loading, streaming-heavy games, and overall system responsiveness.
-The big win is avoiding the slow-drive bottleneck that causes uneven asset streaming and stutter in some modern titles.
+Faster NVMe storage helps with loading, streaming-heavy games, and overall responsiveness.
+The real win is avoiding the slow-drive bottleneck that causes uneven asset streaming and stutter in some modern titles.

 For a 4K build: